HOW TO PLANT A GARDEN FOR ALL YEAR FLOWERS

 Little tip, it's easier to spot the weeds amongst a drift of the same seedlings.
 Space them out well.
 I hate 'thinning out' which means removing the weaker baby seedlings to give the bigger ones more space to grow.
 It feels cruel and judgemental and wasteful.
 I sow every three weeks from March to June.
 This means as some have flowered, more are still coming through and this gives months of colour.

-SUMMER FLOWERING PLANTS
+SUMMER TO AUTUMN FLOWERING PLANTS

+The bulk of summer plants should be Hardy Perennials.
 Choosing plants based on the correct sun levels is crucial for a happy, easy to look after garden.

 Full sun plants love to bathe in sun all day and evening, 6 hours would be the minimum.